mdtarequl72k-lang/TMDB-Movie-Dataset-Analysis/README.md

 - Combines **data science skills** (extraction, analysis, visualization) with something fun—movies!
 - Great practice for anyone interested in data analytics, statistics, or the entertainment industry.

-# 🎬 TMDB Movies Data Analysis & Insights

-Unlock the hidden patterns behind blockbuster movies!
-This repository provides a fully-documented data analytics project exploring real-world movie trends using the TMDB dataset—leveraging Python, statistics, and machine learning to answer “what makes a movie a hit?”

 ## 💡 What Makes This Project Special?